d12frosted/elpa-mirror/melpa/translate-mode-readme.txt

-A useful minor mode for doing translation jobs.
+Paragraph-oriented minor mode for side-by-side document translation workflow

 Usage:

-  Open the translating file you are working with, and run command
+  Open the translation file you are working with, and run command

-    (translate-select-original-buffer)
+    (translate-select-reference-buffer)

-  to select an existed buffer, or
+  to select an existed reference buffer, or

-    (translate-open-original-file)
+    (translate-open-reference-file)

-  to setup a buffer for referring the original article.
+  to open a reference file.

   See: https://github.com/rayw000/translate-mode for more details.